StanfordAHA/garnet/mflowgen/icovl/README.md

 * lower-left corner of array is at (x,y) = (1800,3600)
 * the "5" means to place 7 cells per row, i.e. build a 6x7 array
   * yes ugh for some reason the parameter is always two less than what you want :(
-* the optional "3.0" means space the cells 3x more than normal spacing
+* the optional "3.0" means space the cells (horizontally) 3x more than normal spacing
-  * normal spacing is about 12.6u I think, so this places them like 36u apart
+  * normal spacing is about 82u I think, so this places them like 246u apart

 The result of doing "make drc-icovl" with this configuration should ultimately yield this summary: